How do biobased plastics boost the circular economy?

 Aliphatic polyesters like PLA offer the opportunity to hydrolyse the polymer chain directly into its monomer, lactic acid.
 This reaction is highly selective, not in the least due to its low-temperature requirements.

-In line with ISO 22095 standard, TotalEnergies Corbion recycled PLA, which contains 20% post-industrial and post-consumer recycled content, has been third-party certified by SCS Global Services, in accordance with the SCS Recycled Content Standard.
+In line with ISO 22095 standard, TotalEnergies Corbion recycled PLA, which contains 20% and 30% post-industrial and post-consumer recycled content, has been third-party certified by SCS Global Services, in accordance with the SCS Recycled Content Standard.

-The 20% recycled polylactic acid (PLA) is sourced from a mix of post-consumer and pre-consumer recycled material.
+The 20% and 30% recycled polylactic acid (PLA) is sourced from a mix of post-consumer and pre-consumer recycled material.
 The material quantification is based on a mass-balance allocation accessed and validated by third-party certification body SCS Global Services.